Complete Guide To Car Undercarriage Wash

 If it’s been a while since your last undercarriage wash, you might be in for a rude awakening.
 Keep reading after this video to find out how to perform an under carriage car wash, and why it’s important that you do.

-Remove if necessary or preferred.
+Not every car comes equipped with a skidplate, but newer model years and European cars will have them more frequently.
+Remove the skid plate if necessary or preferred.
 Check that the car manufacturer does not have any advisements against washing the cars undercarriage.

 This is not required, but is highly suggested.
 Removing the wheels will allow you to access the wheel wells which is one of the hard to reach areas that is prone to developing rust and corrosion.
 With the wheels gone, you can take the opportunity to rotate your tires, or power wash other tight spaces while they’re accessible.

 As I mentioned, there are some parts of the undercarriage that you should be mindful of using a pressure washer on.
-It’s best to cover these parts if you plan on avoiding them, but I also recommend you spray them with a protective layer of WD-40/cleaner to prevent rust should they not dry completely.
+It’s best to cover these parts if you plan on avoiding them, but I also recommend you cover clean parts or spray them with WD-40 to prevent rust.
+You can also use an undercarriage cleaner/protectant in the same way.

 This is another opportunity to apply the surface protectant to the undercarriage.
-Some people prefer WD-40 or its substitutes, but you can also use a penetrant oil, or a specific car undercarriage cleaning product.
+Some people prefer WD-40 or its substitutes, but you can also use a penetrant oil, or a specific car wash cleaning product for a car undercarriage.

-You can use compressed air, a dedicated car dryer, or a leaf blower to dry the undercarriage, but I personally recommended a method that moves air as it will allow you to dry the harder to reach areas.
+You can use compressed air, a dedicated car dryer, or a leaf blower to dry the undercarriage, or a drying towel/soft cloth but I personally recommended a method that moves air as it will allow you to dry the harder to reach areas.
 Make sure the car is completely dry before you allow it to sit.

 Why Washing The Undercarriage of A Car Is Important